StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *CoinFlipper*: Simulates the repeated flipping of a coin.
+- CoinFlipper: Simulates the repeated flipping of a coin.
-  - *FactorCalculator4*: Lists all divisors of a given integer.
+- FactorCalculator4: Lists all divisors of a given integer.

 </details>